-8.1 Officers shall be sensitive to detained persons who are pregnant, on life-sustaining/lifesaving medication, appear ill, comprise family units (parent/adult with child/juvenile), or are persons of advanced age (over the age of 70) or unaccompanied juveniles (under the age of 18).
-[See section (9.27) of this Directive regarding Juvenile Detention Procedures and legacy Immigration Inspectors Field Manual (IFM) chapter 17.15(f)(5).]

-8.2For humanitarian reasons, the processing of secondary cases for these persons shall be expedited as quickly as operationally feasible.

-8.3To the extent possible,

-Officers should ask the detainee whether medical treatment is necessary.
-If the detainee replies in the affirmative, or if medical treatment appears necessary, officers shall make appropriate arrangements.
+- 8.1 Officers shall be sensitive to detained persons who are pregnant, on life-sustaining/lifesaving medication, appear ill, comprise family units (parent/adult with child/juvenile), or are persons of advanced age (over the age of 70) or unaccompanied juveniles (under the age of 18).
+[See section (9.27) of this Directive regarding Juvenile Detention Procedures and legacy Immigration Inspectors Field Manual (IFM) chapter 17.15(f)(5).] - 8.2 For humanitarian reasons, the processing of secondary cases for these persons shall be expedited as quickly as operationally feasible. - 8.3To the extent possible, detainee replies in the affirmative, or if medical treatment appears necessary, officers shall make appropriate arrangements.
 [See section 9.25 of this chapter regarding Medical Emergencies.]